 Content is the cornerstone of the internet, in one form or another.
 Whether it’s videos, music, or infographics that you like to spend your time on, you’re consuming content.
-If you’re reading a news article online or browsing a seasonal collection of clothing, you’re also looking at content, albeit less evergreen.
+If you’re reading a news article online or browsing a seasonal collection of clothing, you’re also looking at pieces of content, albeit less evergreen.

 Content also comes in the form that you’re observing right this moment — blogs are, by far, one of the biggest constituent groups of the internet.
-That’s because every wise business owner understands that content is more than just king — content is a product.
+That’s because every wise business owner understands that content is more than just king — it is a product.

 It might be the only product you’re selling or it might complement other products and services you’re providing.
 Whatever the case may be, without content, you’re not going to get very far.

 In this guide, we’ll cover everything you need to know to get started with content creation in 2022.
 The aim of this article is to provide you with an overview of what the process of content creation entails.

 It’s one thing for an article online to claim that content is more relevant than ever, and a completely different thing to back up that claim with numbers.